xlladdins/xll/docs/Excel4MacrosT-Z.md

 **VSCROLL**(**position**, row\_logical)

-Position    specifies the row you want to scroll to.
+Position&nbsp;&nbsp;&nbsp;&nbsp;specifies the row you want to scroll to.
 Position can be an integer representing the row number or a fraction or percentage representing the vertical position of the row in the sheet.
-If position is 0, VSCROLL scrolls through your sheet to its top edge, which is row
-1. If position is 1, VSCROLL scrolls through your sheet to its bottom edge, which is row 16, 384 in Microsoft Excel 95 or earlier, or row 65,536 in Microsoft Excel 97 or later.
+If position is 0, VSCROLL scrolls through your sheet to its top edge, which is row 1.
+If position is 1, VSCROLL scrolls through your sheet to its bottom edge, which is row 16, 384 in Microsoft Excel 95 or earlier, or row 65,536 in Microsoft Excel 97 or later.
 For charts that do not size with the window, use a fraction or percentage.

-Row\_logical    is a logical value specifying how the function scrolls.
+Row\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value specifying how the function scrolls.

   - > If row\_logical is TRUE, VSCROLL scrolls through the sheet to row
     > position.